 According to Daniel Garza’s attorney V. James DeSimone and court documents, Garza was 24-years-old and studying at Mount San Antonio College when he met a then 17-year-old young lady who lived across the street from him.
 They were both avid runners and shared a lot in common.
-When she turned 18 they began officially dating in September of 2013.
+Months after she turned 18 they began officially dating in September of 2013 when she went off to college.
 While her parents—who are both LAPD police officers—liked him initially, when they found out that he was six years older than her it became a problem—a big one.
-They both laid low and when she went away to college they continued to see each other.
+They both laid low and while she was away at college continued to see each other.
 Eventually they break up.
 According to Daniel, one night they got into an argument and as he tried to leave the young lady jumped in his car.
 He drove home where she wouldn’t get out of the car.
 Daniel threatened to go tell her parents—which he eventually did.

 It’s the middle of the night and when the parents open the door and see Garza and their daughter, she runs into the house crying that he broke up with her.
 They had no idea they were even seeing each other because of their previous objections.
 She tells her parents who are both cops—one a detective the other a police officer—that Daniel Garza kidnapped her and forced her into the car.
 Officer Garza tells Garza to, “Get the fuck off my property!”
 Garza backs away and says “That’s fine.
 I don’t want anything to do with her.
 I caught her cheating on me.”
 Garza then walked home.